Amsterdam/parkeerscans/README.md

   - Downloads are cached in named volumes.
 Database downloads, zips and csv's are saved. forcefull remove the named volume (pp_unzip-volume) if it contains the wrong data.
     When TESTING = no the `unziped` will be deleted
+  - to follow the import flow check the the steps .jenkins/import.sh

 Step2, Visualization
 ----------------------------